Alwolfram/DOM-Pig-game/README.md

 .
 .
-A fun game that you'll enjoy!
+A fun game that you'll enjoy and love!